strangerstudios/memberlite-shortcodes/readme.txt

 = Shortcodes to enhance the appearance of your membership site = For sites running the [Memberlite Theme](https://memberlitetheme.com/) or a Memberlite Child Theme, this plugin offers several shortcodes to simplify the use of various display elements and enhance the appearance of your site content.

-[Memberlite](https://memberlitetheme.com) is the ideal theme for your membership site - packed with integration for top membership site plugins including [Paid Memberships Pro](https://wordpress.org/plugins/paid-memberships-pro/).
+[Memberlite](https://memberlitetheme.com) is the ideal theme for your [Paid Memberships Pro](https://www.paidmembershipspro.com) site.
 It's fully customizable with your logo, colors, fonts, custom sidebars, and more global layout settings.

 = [memberlite_accordion] Shortcode =
 Add an accordion block with collapsible sections using this simple shortcode. [more info](https://memberlitetheme.com/memberlite-shortcodes/accordion/)